 MIP-IES Future Versions

 Operational and modelling requirements for further versions of the MIP-IES will be proposed by MIP.
-NATO and other bodies/CoI may propose additional requirements.
+NATO and other bodies/COI may propose additional requirements.

 Workflow

 New joint/combined requirements for the upcoming versions of the MIP-IES from NATO or other COI will be proposed by MNHB to PMG.
 PMG will take them into account and coordinate with OSG, IPT4 and the MIM Team to make an ICED proposal to MSG to be included in the MIP work plan for future development after MSG approval.